Magical Highlights of Peru 15 Days/ 14 Nights

 You will have your breakfast early in the morning.
 Then we start our last day, climbing up the hill to the famous Inca citadel Machu Picchu, the lost city of the Incas.
 Avoiding the crowds, you will be the first visitor of the day.
 Your tour guide will take you around the vast ruins for about 3 hours, comprehensively explaining their historical significance and place in the Inca Empire.
 After this, you have some free time to wander around.

-Machu Picchu is the best-known of all the archaeological Inca sites, as it is recognized worldwide!
+Machu Picchu is the best-known of all the archaeological Inca sites, as it is recognised worldwide!
 Experts believe that the citadel was constructed around the mid-15th century by the Inca Pachacuteq and was rediscovered by American historian Hiram Bingham in 1911.

 The guided tour of this fascinating place will be an unforgettable experience!
 You will visit the Main Square, the Royal Quarters, the Temple of the Three Windows, the Circular Towers, the Sacred Sun Dial and the Burial Grounds. (according to the time of your entrance fee)

 You can hike up Huayna Picchu (the mountain behind Machu Picchu), from where you will enjoy stunning views over the whole complex!
-However, there are only 400 entrance tickets available per day; therefore, you must let us know in advance if you want to do the hike so we can reserve your ticket at an extra cost of US$ 60.00.
+However, there are only 400 entrance tickets available per day; therefore, you must let us know in advance if you want to do the hike so we can reserve your ticket at an extra cost of US$60.00.

 Due to Huayna Picchu being very fast oversold, we offer Machu Picchu Mountain as a second optional climb.
 The advantage of this hike is that it will be less crowded, but not less beautiful!
-The cost for this hike is also US$ 60.00 per person.
+The cost for this hike is also US$60.00 per person.

 La Gran Caverna a ceremonial place in Machu Picchu US$ 60.00 per person.

-Also, there is another road to Inti Punku, the SUN GATE, which is the traditional end of the Inca Trail (a hike of 3 hours) US$ 35.00 per person.
+Also, there is another road to Inti Punku, the SUN GATE, which is the traditional end of the Inca Trail (a hike of 3 hours), US$35.00 per person.

-You can visit the beautiful Inca Bridge (a hike of 1 hour). this road will allow you to enjoy other views of Machu Picchu and take many breathtaking pictures.
-US$ 35.00 per person.
+You can visit the beautiful Inca Bridge (a hike of 1 hour).
+This road will allow you to enjoy other views of Machu Picchu and take many breathtaking pictures.
+US$35.00 per person.

 In the late afternoon at 7:00 pm, you take the train back to Ollantaytambo and tourist transport to Cusco.
-If you want to return to Cusco in the early afternoon, please let us know so we can book an early train at 2:30 pm
+If you want to return to Cusco in the early afternoon, please let us know so we can book an early train at 2:30 pm.

 Meals: Breakfast